pcaston/OpenPeerPower.github.io/source/_docs/mqtt/broker.markdown

 ```

 <div class='note'>
-Home Assistant will automatically load the correct certificate if you connect to an encrypted channel of CloudMQTT (port range 20000-30000).
+Open Peer Power will automatically load the correct certificate if you connect to an encrypted channel of CloudMQTT (port range 20000-30000).
 </div>

 <div class='note'>

-If you experience an error message like `Failed to connect due to exception: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed`, then add `certificate: auto` to your broker configuration and restart Home Assistant.
+If you experience an error message like `Failed to connect due to exception: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed`, then add `certificate: auto` to your broker configuration and restart Open Peer Power.

 </div>

 ### Embedded broker (Deprecated)

-Home Assistant contains an embedded MQTT broker called [HBMQTT](https://pypi.python.org/pypi/hbmqtt).
+Open Peer Power contains an embedded MQTT broker called [HBMQTT](https://pypi.python.org/pypi/hbmqtt).
 If you don't have an MQTT broker, you can configure this one to be used.
-If configured, Home Assistant will automatically connect to it.
+If configured, Open Peer Power will automatically connect to it.

 | Setting        | Value                              |
 | -------------- | ---------------------------------- |